 According to recent research, it has been proven that a flexible body is less prone to soreness in the muscles after intense exercise.
 Also, less flexible, stiff muscles have a tendency of sustaining damage in the muscle fiber when they experience the strain of intense weight training, or any form of activity that puts extra stress on them.

 This only underlines the importance of incorporating muscle stretching exercises in your workout routine, or in your daily life.
 However, before you get down to stretch your muscles, given are a few stretching techniques you need to keep in mind.

 - Before you stretch your muscles or joints, it is important to warm them up by doing some kind of light-cardio exercise, like walking on the treadmill or riding a stationary bike for about 5 minutes.

 - Breathe normally while doing perform your exercises.
 Never hold your breath when in the stretch.

-- Stretching your muscles or joints to the point of pain should be avoided because this can result in injuries to delicate connective tissues.
+- Stretching your muscles to the point of pain should be avoided because this can result in injuries to delicate connective tissues.

 - During the stretch, it is important to keep your mind focused on the group of muscles being stretched.